tobynguyen27/astral-generators/README.md

 - Energy buses: A port block that allows extracting or inserting energy in multilblock.
 - Multiblock projector: A block that renders multiblock shapes for building.
 - Boiler: A multiblock that produces steam from water.
+- Steam turbine: A multiblock that produces energy from steam.

 Credits
 ---